-Long-term effects and psychological impact of disasters (Tai Po & Grenfell fires)
+Long-term effects and psychological impact of disasters (Tai Po fire & Grenfell fire)

 Post-Disaster Trauma: Insights from the Tai Po Fire and Grenfell Tower Fire